salmonkarp/salmonkarp.github.io/pages/cs1231s/assignment1_feedback.md

 This is not part of core logical equivalences (if you check, it's not on the summary table often used).
 Hence, you **CANNOT** use this here and simply quote "by absorption law". <br> <br>
 Apparently, Prof has also mentioned that even quoting it directly from lecture should not be allowed.
-Hence, you should only use this when asked for a more loose proof (like in Q5, Q6) and in MCQs.
+Hence, you should only use this when asked for a more loose proof (like in Q5, Q6) and in MCQs. <br>

+**By right, associative law should have been used at the final line.
+I did not mark down for this, but don't be surprised if you are in exams.**

 ## Question 2
 Most of the solutions written by the class look more like **PROOFS**, not **ARGUMENTS**.